 Every step supports children affected by domestic violence

 Established in 2013, Zephyr Education helps children at domestic violence shelters get back to school by supplying everything they need — uniforms, shoes, school bags, textbooks, stationery, and even laptops.
+My involvement as a supporter, volunteer and now Director, started around 2015.

 Start of the pilgrimage.
 Famous for its cathedral (UNESCO), volcanic rock formations, and old town.